ibm-cloud-docs/bare-metal/cancel_spare_pool.md

 # Canceling spare pools
 {: #cancel-spare-pools}

-Devices that have been added to the spare pool may only be canceled from the Spare Pool screen within the Customer Portal.
+Devices that have been added to the spare pool may only be canceled from the Spare Pool screen within the {{site.data.keyword.cloud}} console.
 The cancellation of a device in the spare pool is identical to that of a device within the Device List.
 Follow the steps below to cancel a device in the spare pool.
 {:shortdesc}

 ## Canceling spare pools